leandro-benedet-garcia/PandaCoreData/docs/source/tutorial/index.rst

             for field in fields(instance):
                  print(f"\t{field.name}: {getattr(instance, field.name)}")

     if __name__ == '__main__':
         main()

 This will output the values of our raw file without calling it, without even importing our model and etc etc etc. So much if you like you can create another file in `/tutorial/mods/core/raws/models/items/` and the instance will automatically be created.
+Also, the package will automatically choose the correct parser based on the extension of the raw file.
+So you are able to mix `json` and `yaml` files together.
+But please, don't unless you have a good reason for that.